nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Cleaning graduated students : `clean`

-Removes all graduated students from the address book based on the current year and their graduation year.
+Removes all graduated students from the address book by removing all students with GRADUATION_YEAR fields earlier than the current year.

 Format: `clean`